Wimpie-ccc/script.service.bluray_iso_utils/README.md

 It is a .xml file.
 The root element is "directorydetails", and each video is contained in a "video" element.

 The video element has an attribute "filename=myvideofile", where myvideofile is the name of the dummy video.
-This is required, without it won't work.
+This is required, it won't work without it.

 Inside the video element are child elements.
 Optional elements can be left out.
 They are:
    - <isofile>  NEEDED, link to the iso file, relative from the directory that contains this .xml file.
 Can be "../myothermovie (1995)/.BIUfiles/myothermovie.iso".
 This means go back 1 directory level into the myothermovie directory, think of this as if you do "cd .." in the CLI.
 It is used for multiple cuts on 1 blu-ray disc, or for extras.